 Records on individual officers

-The UK Border Force National Museum does not hold any records on individual officers.
+The Border Force National Museum does not hold any records on individual officers.
 All surviving records are held by -

 National Archives (PRO)